dartmouth-outing-club/doc-trailhead/README.md

-# cs52 simple blog express api #
+# simple es6 node with express and linting

-uses es6 with babel for prettiness